ChrisReid27/ai201-project2-fitfindr-starter/planning.md

 **Step 1:**
 <!-- What does the agent do first?
 Which tool is called?
 With what input? -->
+The tool is called `search_listings` and for inputs, it takes `description` ("vintage graphic tee"), `max_price` (30.0), and `size` from the items that exist inside the listings json.

 **Step 2:**
 <!-- What happens next?
 What was returned from step 1?
 What tool is called now? -->
+`suggest_outfit` is called with `new_item` (the graphic tee listing) and `wardrobe` (baggy jeans plus the chunky sneakers).
+Suggested outfit tool returns an outfit suggestion on how the vintage graphic tee can be styled with the other wardrobe items the user mentioned.

 **Step 3:**
 <!-- Continue until the full interaction is complete -->
+`create_fit_card` is called with the generated suggestion from `suggest_outfit` tool and also `new_item`.
+The fit card gets made, containing item details, outfit descriptions, and the styling recommendation.

 **Final output to user:**
 <!-- What does the user actually see at the end? -->
+The user is presented with the fit card, the recommended outfit using the items they mentioned (baggy jeans and chunky sneakers), and a graphic tee from the lsitings that best matches the users description of what they wanted, along with its price.
+No matches will output that no matches were found and that criteria should be changed to get better results.